vic-ma/howtodismantle.github.io/_posts/2024-10-01-The-Ultimate-Guide-to-build-Enterprise-Templates-for-Peakboard-applications.md

 ## UI Components

-The UI components are mainly defined through their default colors and default fonts that refer to what we already created.
-If there are more attributes necessary to take care of, we build UI control templates on a separate screen as shown in the screenshot.
-This way, the template user can just pick a predefined UI control, copy & paste it to their own screen, and it's ready to be used right away while following all prepared styles.
-We also take care of the spacing to show how to do proper spacing.
-The sample shows a spacing of 20px and 40px depending on whether we space controls of the same group or if there's a group change.
-Of course, we can add more explanatory text and hints if necessary.
+The UI components are mainly defined through the default colors and default fonts, which we've already covered.
+For further customization, we can build UI control templates on a separate screen, as shown in the following screenshot.

+Then, the user can pick a UI control from the template, and then copy and paste it into the screen they're working on.
+The copied control will have all the necessary styles, and can be used right away.

+The template also provides a guide on proper spacing.
+It shows a spacing of 20px and 40px, and explains when to use each.
+Of course, you can add more explanatory text and hints if necessary.

 ![image](/assets/2024-10-01/040.png)